ngduchuan/Applozic-iOS-SDK/Docs/XCFramework.md

 To add the Applozic framework manually, a .xcframework file is required.
 Follow these steps to create an Applozic.xcframework file

-1. Go to Applozic sample folder sdk and open ``/Applozic-iOS-SDK/sample-with-framework/applozicdemo.xcodeproj,`` Click ``Applozic.xcodeproj`` and select TARGET ``Applozic`` and go to Build settings search for ``Build libraries for Distribution`` and make it to ``YES``
-2. Go to Applozic sample folder in the terminal:
+1. Go to Applozic sample folder in the terminal:
 ``cd /path/to/Applozic/Applozic-iOS-SDK/sample-with-framework``
-3. Archive the framework for each platform.
+2. Archive the framework for each platform.
 Run these two commands to archive for the iOS device and Simulator:

     **NOTE**: For release, it will be: ``-configuration Release`` in below command.